happydpc/ember/notes.md

 well I guess I'll just go fuck myself because I just fixed the whole context event loop consumption thing right after I typed that.
 Literally clicked out of this file to the window file and fixed it. just used mem::replace() instead. however, the observer system is still broken, so there's that.
+Yeah pretty sure I should still just do away with the observer pattern.
+The other issue with it is really the only observer of that event is the application. so it's a one to one relationship anyways.

+just committed and pushed and gonna fuck everything up and see if i can get it working.